sunnylistax25/pongClone/README.md

 # pongClone
-Creating a Pong Game using JavaScript
+Creating a Pong Game using Javascript